 Maybe sometimes skipping a university class does pay off.
 That is how Matt Kahane and Quin Kiu coincidentally met at the University of Toronto and forged a unique musical bond that led to the creation of the duo known as Dear Pressure.
 The two have been building a repertoire of guitar-driven minimalist soul since 2017 and their latest single "Stories" and its accompanying lyric video show that they are forging an original sound that will make audiences take notice.
-The song comes as a preview of their debut EP, which is due out in 2019.
+The song, which premiered on Medium, comes as a preview of their debut EP, which is due out in 2019.

 Like their previous singles, “Stories” shows that Dear Pressure has a unique production aesthetic that blends electronic and acoustic elements.
 Kahane and Kiu mix electronics, guitar, and vocals in a way that sounds progressive while maintaining an earnest, soulful core.
 The track has an organic ebb and flow throughout, and includes a climactic ending with sweeping synth pads underneath melancholic lyrics.
 They write, “from a patient distance I’m afraid of wasting / ‘cause I learn fast, move slow / our nascence ends alone, when the world is gone, I’ll never know.”
 With provocative lyrics like these and spellbinding production, “Stories” is an indication that Dear Pressure truly has a distinctive sound that should carry them to new heights.